 The Siting Board's rules establish the notification requirements for serving documents.
-Pursuant to the rules, the Applicant shall publish all required notices in the Evening Tribune and provide notice in accordance with standard notice requirements for actions of the Town of Burns, Town of Dansville, Town of Ossian, Town of Almond, Town of Fremont, Town of Hornellsville, Village of Arkport, and Village of Canaseraga.16
+Pursuant to the rules, the Applicant shall publish all required notices in the Hornell Evening Tribune (The Spectator), the Pennysaver Plus (a free newspaper), and the Dansville Wayland Pennysaver (a free newspaper) and provide notice in accordance with standard notice requirements for actions of the Town of Burns, Town of Dansville, Town of Ossian, Town of Almond, Town of Fremont, Town of Hornellsville, Village of Arkport, and Village of Canaseraga.
+16